 You need the free Kindle compiler from Amazon to be able to publish Kindle/Mobi eBooks.
 This compiler is included in the Amazon Kindle Previewer package, which you can download here:

 Important: Do NOT try to install the Kindle Previewer in the Program Files folder!

 Don't change the default installation location of the Kindle Previewer package!
 If you do, it will not work correctly and you will get all kinds of errors.
-Because of the way this Amazon program works, it absolutely needs to be installed in your Users directory, otherwise it will not have the necessary write permissions while it is running.
+Because of the way this Amazon program works, it absolutely needs to be installed in your standard user account directory in the location that Amazon specifies, otherwise it will not have the necessary write permissions while it is running.

 Once installed, H+M should find the Kindle compiler automatically.
 If you have problems, you can set the location automatically in View > Program Options > Compilers.
 The standard location for the compiler is:

 Kindle Previewer version 3: